This is the season we all have an opportunity to remind ourselves to have a spirit of gratitude and learn how to give thanks to God.

 Even though we live in a society of abundance, we have a tendency to focus on what hasn’t gone well and complain about it instead of the things that did go well and feel grateful.
-Because of this, it seems wise that a special day for Thanksgiving was designated in the United States, a tradition since the 18th century which started as a harvest festival.
+Because of this, it seems wise that a special day for Thanksgiving was designated in the United States, a tradition since the 18th century that started as a harvest festival.

 This post may contain affiliate links.
-You can read my full affiliate disclosure here.
+Read our full disclosure here.

-Biblical Examples of Giving Thanks to God
+Biblical Examples of Thanksgiving to God

-Prophet Daniel
+Prophet Daniel Gave Thanks to God

 The story of Daniel is a popular and inspiring story about faith in God through all things.
 God blessed Daniel, a Jew brought as a captive from Jerusalem to Babylon at the age of twelve, and he becomes one of the wise men in king Nebuchadnezzar’s palace.